 - If you are unable to secure a research opportunity within your first-choice department or first-choice faculty, repeat steps two and three with other departments / faculty members that are at some interest to you.

-Once you have found a faculty member who agrees for you to join their research team, you and the faculty member should be in contact with the department’s enrollment manager to give you permission to enroll into the department’s research/independent study course.
+Once you have found a faculty member who agrees for you to join their research team, you and the faculty member should be in contact with the department’s enrollment manager to give you permission to enroll in the department’s research/independent study course.
 This may be a 399, 499, 599 or 699 course typically.

 If you are wanting to receive elective credit in the statistics department for a research opportunity outside the statistics department, please download and fill out this form.
 Note that a report on your research must be submitted for final approval: see instructions in the form for details.
 Submit your completed form to your statistics advisor.